 Is Argo worth a watch?
 No doubt.

 The Town, his 2010 follow-up, was pretty good too — a heist film that due to its action elements and unconventional romantic angle predictably did bigger box office than Gone, a measured, even more character-based murder mystery.
 So it was as much Affleck’s track record as interest in the subject matter and critical acclaim that prompted me to see Argo.

 The film opens, to a chuckle from the audience, with an era-appropriate Warner logo; the hairstyles, set decoration, and vintage TV clips follow suit.
-Argo was a completely immersive experience that really impressed my moviegoing companion and me — relating a tense, fascinating, ultimately triumphant part of the hostage crisis that we knew little about.
+Argo was a completely immersive experience that really impressed my companion and me — relating a tense, fascinating, ultimately triumphant part of the hostage crisis that we knew little about.

-the credits and press material didn’t identify him, or if someone in Kirby’s physiognomic ballpark had been cast.
+the credits and press material didn’t identify him, or if someone in Kirby’s general physiognomic ballpark had been cast.
 Moreover, I realize that the vast majority of the viewing audience will neither know about this nor care if told.
 Lack of attention to such things, however, always makes me wonder to what else little care has been given, and sometimes the answer ends up being “too much”.

 Related: A Spoonful of Sucralose • Projections •

 Here Am I Sitting in a Tin Can, Far Above the World